 From the NIATx E-news, February 2015

-first and most important of the NIATx principles, and the walk-through is the most crucial tool for accomplishing this.
+Understanding and involving the customer is the first and most important of the NIATx principles, and the walk-through is the most crucial tool for accomplishing this.
 The walk-through allows you to see your organization from your customers’ point of view.
 This simple exercise is also part of the pre-work for the NIATx Change Leader Academy to help participants focus on the customer experience.

 NIATX coaches have guided many organizations through the walk-through exercise.
 Here we share some of their favorite walk-through stories:

 The walk-through: a paperwork reduction act